mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/security.rst

 Virtualization is another important element to increase the level of security and safety.
 It helps to establish freedom from interference (FFI), as it's requested for safety use cases, and workload consolidation.
-Intel devices have supported this use case with |intel|
-Virtualization Technology (|intel| VT) for decades.
+Intel devices have supported this use case with Intel® Virtualization Technology (Intel® VT) for decades.

 More information about the described use cases and features can be found